Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 25 November 2024 04.21.59 UTC
+- WIB: Senin, 25 November 2024 05.24.44 UTC
-- WITA: Senin, 25 November 2024 05.21.59 UTC
+- WITA: Senin, 25 November 2024 06.24.44 UTC
-- WIT: Senin, 25 November 2024 06.21.59 UTC
+- WIT: Senin, 25 November 2024 07.24.44 UTC

 Kutipan Inspiratif:
-"You will never know what you are capable of until you take that first step and go for it."
+"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"

-Kategori: motivational
+Kategori: friendship